 Good TESOL / TEFL / TESL courses are standard across the world.
 They cover grammar, phonology, and methodology.
 Some courses include a Practicum module, others offer the option to take it after the TESOL course, and others do not offer this module at all.

-It makes absolutely no difference where the program comes from.
+So, what is the difference between UK, Canada, US TESOL courses?
+In fact, it makes absolutely no difference where the program comes from.
 In grammar and phonology, the rules of the language are learned and these rules are standard, meaning that they are not specific to any native-speaking country.

 Methodology, where the trainee learns how to use different methods in their lesson plan, is the main focus of a TESOL/TEFL course.
 The methods for teaching English are standard across the world and the quality of the TESOL course depends on the course material and the teacher trainer.